Congo malaria prevention

 Photo by Samuel Phelps/CRS

-“When my children have malaria I hardly sleep because I am taking care of them,” says Prisca.
-“My youngest son was recently sick, he was crying and had fever all night.
-I suffer from fatigue, it’s like I am also sick.
-When I have malaria it provokes high blood pressure and other sicknesses are triggered.
-It’s hard to take care of myself and the children and the same time.”
+“When my children have malaria, I hardly sleep because I am taking care of them,” says Prisca.
+“My youngest son was recently sick; he was crying and had fever all night.
+I suffer from fatigue; it’s like I am also sick.
+When I have malaria, it provokes high blood pressure and other sicknesses are triggered.
+It’s hard to take care of myself and the children at the same time.”

-Ultimately, the best defense against malaria and its attendant poverty is prevention.
-Treated mosquito nets, technically known as Long Lasting Insecticidal Nets offer the most effective method of protecting families from mosquito bites that carry the malaria disease.
+Ultimately, the best defense against malaria is prevention.
+Treated mosquito nets, technically known as long-lasting insecticidal nets offer the most effective method of protecting families from mosquito bites that carry the malaria disease.

 Republic of Congo couple hang bed net